hardcamls/zprize/msm-mixed-point-addition-with-precomputation.md

 - inserts a SLR\{0,1,2\} suffix to the instantiation name, which the user can use for pblocking in placement
 - automatically insert registers between stages which are not in the same SLR.
-These registers are hierachically created with SLR\{0,1,2\} suffix in their instantiation name so they can be pblocked.
+These registers are hierarchically created with SLR\{0,1,2\} suffix in their instantiation name so they can be pblocked.

-In our implementation, 2 field multiplications in our adder is in SLR1, and 5 of them are in SLR2.
+In our implementation, 2 field multiplications in our adder are in SLR1, and 5 of them are in SLR2.

 Some big benefits of using Hardcaml is that we can parameterize our